Epson: Printers

-Personal computers
+Computers

-Epson entered the personal computer market in 1983 with the QX-10, a CP/M-compatible Z80 machine.
-By 1986, the company had shifted to the growing PC market with the Equity line.
-EPSON manufactured and sold NEC PC-9801 clones in Japan.
+Epson entered the microcomputer market in 1982 with the HX-20 (HC-20 in Japan), which is also the world's first notebook computer.
+It entered the home computer market with the QX-10, a CP/M-compatible Z80 machine.
+By 1986, the company had shifted to the growing IBM PC compatible market with the Equity line.
+Epson also manufactured and sold NEC PC-9801 clones in Japan.
+In the United States, it marketed the ActionNote line of PC-compatible notebooks from 1993 to 1996.
 Epson withdrew from the international PC market in 1996.
 The company still produces and sells PCs in Japan as of 2024.